You are here

 An état des lieux is not always necessary, but is a good idea in all rental situations

 The état des lieux can be prepared by the landlord, the tenant, or by a third party, depending on what the landlord and tenant have chosen.
 However, as of March 2014, it must cover certain elements.
-You can find a template for an état des lieux in English here.
+You can check out this template for an état des lieux in English.

 Ideally, the état des lieux should be done when the tenant receives the keys to the residence, but it can otherwise take place within the first 10 days of the tenant's arrival.
 The tenant has the right to make additional notes/changes to the état des lieux about heating equipment during the first month of the heating season.